Kalamata Capital offers merchant cash advances and can provide up to $500,000 in financing within a day.

 Kalamata Capital Customer Service

-Kalamata Capital has offices in Maryland, New York, and Florida.
+Kalamata Capital has offices in Maryland, New York, and Miami.
 They can be reached by phone or by filling out a brief form on their website.

 Kalamata Capital Customer Reviews